 Panel members begin probe into Kumbh stampede

-A judicial commission is investigating the Maha Kumbh stampede that killed at least 30, while authorities probe other possible incidents at the festival.
+Topography of the area and circumstances leading to the incident are being studied.
+CCTV footage and other evidence will be analysed in depth as part of the probe, says panel head Harsh Kumar

-A three-member judicial commission began its investigation into the Maha Kumbh stampede on Friday as state authorities separately started probing if other such incidents took place at the mega religious festival on the same day, people aware of the matter said.
+PRAYAGRAJ A three-member judicial commission began its investigation into the Maha Kumbh stampede on Friday as state authorities separately started probing if other such incidents took place at the mega religious festival on the same day, officials aware of the matter said.

-The panel, headed by retired Allahabad high court judge Harsh Kumar and comprising former director general of police (DGP) VK Gupta and retired IAS officer DK Singh, reached Sangam, where at least 30 people were killed in a predawn stampede on Wednesday.
+The panel, headed by retired Allahabad high court judge Harsh Kumar and comprising retired IPS officer VK Gupta and retired IAS officer DK Singh, reached Sangam, where at least 30 people were killed in a predawn stampede on Wednesday.

 Maha Kumbh Nagar’s deputy inspector general (DIG) Vaibhav Krishna, who accompanied the panel along with mela incharge Vijay Kiran Anand and senior superintendent of police (SSP) Rajesh Dwivedi, said officials were scanning CCTV footage from Wednesday to see if other disasters also occurred at the ghat, which might have gone unreported.